 Utrechtsestraat – restaurants, clothing, homeware

-• Marqt – upscale (expensive) with a selection of good quality, mostly organic produce, open every day 8am to 9pm, turn left onto Haarlemmerstraat, on left, 1st block
+• Ekoplaza Food Marqt – upscale supermarket offering good quality, organic produce, open every day 8am to 9pm, turn left onto Haarlemmerstraat, on left, 1st block, 1 min walk

-• Albert Heijn – the standard Dutch supermarket, open every day from 8am to 10pm, turn left onto Haarlemmerstraat, over bridge on left
+• Albert Heijn – the standard Dutch supermarket, open every day from 8am to 10pm, turn left onto Haarlemmerstraat, over bridge on left, 2 min walk

-There are shopping bags in the bottom kitchen drawer, otherwise you can buy them there.
+There are shopping bags in the cupboard in the hallway, otherwise you can buy them there.

 • Grape District – Haarlemmerstraat 112 – a good selection of very drinkable wines at reasonable prices.

 • Chabrol – Haarlemmerstraat 7 – probably the best wine merchant in Amsterdam.

 Noordermarkt – renowned organic farmers’ market (the largest in the Netherlands) together with a craft and flea market (5 min walk)

 Lindengracht – general market with non-organic food, clothes, flowers etc (5 min walk)

 Noordermarkt – flea market (5 min walk)